top of page

 Year 1

-About the Envision Stage
+About the Envision Phase

-During the Envisioning process, participants were: i) introduced to new pedagogical frameworks and thinking tools, so as to provide inspirations for discovering personal areas of growth and interest; and ii) invited to dream systemically, in order to understand the parts, purposes, and complexities in the school system and identify wishes, opportunities, and challenges for innovation.
+During the Envision process, participants were: i) introduced to new pedagogical frameworks and thinking tools, so as to provide inspirations for discovering personal areas of growth and interest; and ii) invited to dream systemically, in order to understand the parts, purposes, and complexities in the school system and identify wishes, opportunities, and challenges for innovation.

-Milestone in the Envision Stage
+Milestone in the Envision Phase

 At the end of the year, each participant drafted an Inquiry Focus Question (IFQ).
 IFQs represent participants’ areas of interest/growth (e.g. students’ motivation, student agency, educators’ professional development) in promoting innovation in education.
-IFQs serve as a clear reference point and focus for participants’ journey transitioning into Year 2 Inquire Stage.
+IFQs serve as a clear reference point and focus for participants’ journey transitioning into Year 2 Inquire Phase.

-What the Envision Stage Looked Like
+What the Envision Phase Looked Like

 Participants experienced new ideas and concepts through 2 key structures, with a focus on PZ frameworks, ideas and pedagogical provocations: